marcelo-tibau/Prediction-Assignment-Writeup/README.md

 # Prediction-Assignment-Writeup
 This repo was created to submit my prediction assignment writeup for the Peer Review.
 It consists of my R markdown and compiled HTML file describing the analysis.
+I also provide a pdf file as a report.

 Bellow, I transcribe the goal of the project: